-- Have operated on more than 5,000 cavernous malformations
+- Operated on more than 5,000 cavernous malformations; and

-- Treat more dural arteriovenous fistulas (DAVFs) than almost any other facility in the world
+- Treated more DAVFs than almost any other facility in the world.

 Aneurysm and AVM Research Center

-We established the Barrow Aneurysm and AVM Research Center to better understand the genetics, formation, and rupture of vascular malformations.
-The Center fosters collaboration between neuroscientists and clinicians, who share the goal of developing new therapeutic approaches to stabilize aneurysms and AVMs and prevent their rupture.
-As part of a robust research program at the Institute, the Aneurysm and AVM Research Center offers many of our patients the opportunity to participate in clinical trials to advance this field and our commitment to robust research.
+To better understand the genetics, formation, and rupture of vascular malformations, we’ve established the Barrow Aneurysm and AVM Research Center.
+The Center is committed to collaboration between neuroscientists and clinicians who share the goal of developing new therapeutic approaches to stabilize aneurysms and AVMs, and prevent their rupture.
+Many of our patients are offered the opportunity to participate in clinical trials to advance this field and our commitment to robust research.

 Dr. Michael T. Lawton’s Seven Takeaways from 5,000 Aneurysms

 Romanian Teen’s Complex Spinal AVM Successfully Treated at Barrow